wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/04-custom-taxonomies.md

 # Custom taxonomies

-Taxonomies are a way to group things together.
+In WordPress, taxonomies are a way to group things together.
 In a default WordPress install, there are two types of registered taxonomies: categories and tags.

+## Introduction

-When developing a plugin that registers a custom post type, you can also register custom taxonomies, which brings some additional flexibility to your plugin.
+When developing a plugin that registers a custom post type, you can also register custom taxonomies.

+This adds some additional flexibility to your plugin, as it allows your custom post types to be grouped independently from the default categories or tags.

 Let's look at how this works, and what you need to do to register a custom taxonomy.